greenelab/covid19-review/manuscript.md

 Summarize the state of the antiviral approach.

 ##### Remdesivir
-### Antiviral Approach: Remdesivir

 Remdesivir (GS-5734) was developed by Gilead Sciences to treat Ebola.
 It does not have any FDA-approved use.
 Although a clinical trial in the Democratic Republic of Congo found some evidence of effectiveness against ebola, two antibody preparations were found to be more effective, and Remdesivir was not pursued [@doi:10.1056/NEJMoa1910993].

-### Anticipated Mechanism
+###### Anticipated Mechanism

 Remdesivir is metabolized to GS-441524, an adenosine analog that inhibits a broad range of polymerases and then evades exonuclease repair causing chain termination [@doi:10.1074/jbc.AC120.013056; @doi:10.1128/mBio.00221-18; @doi:10.1038/s41422-020-0282-0].
 Although it was developed against Ebola, it also inhibits the MERS-CoV and SARS-CoV polymerase and inhibits coronavirus replication in cell culture assays with submicromolar IC50s [@doi:10.1126/scitranslmed.aal3653].
 It also inhibits SARS-CoV-2, showing synergy with chloroquine [@doi:10.1038/s41422-020-0282-0].

-### Current Evidence
+###### Current Evidence

 In addition to the previous work showing Remdesivir to be an effective treatment for viral pathogens such as SARS-CoV and MERS-CoV in cultured cells and animal models, a recent study found that administration of Remdesivir to non-human primate models resulted in 100% protection against infection by the Ebola virus.
 Remdesivir has also been reported to inhibit SARS-CoV-2 infection in a human cell line sensitive to the virus [@doi:10.1038/s41422-020-0282-0].

 The effectiveness of Remdesivir for treating patients with COVID-19 is currently under investigation.
 Remdesivir has been used on some COVID-19 patients under compassionate use guidelines [@doi:10.1126/science.abb7243, @doi:10.1056/NEJMoa2001191; @doi:10.1101/2020.03.09.20032896].
 All were in late stages of COVID-19 infection, and these reports are inconclusive about the drug's efficacy.
 Remdesivir recently entered controlled clinical trials, and as of March 2020, there are six clinical trials underway to treat COVID-19 patients at both early and late stages of infection and in combinations with other drugs [@doi: 10.1038/s41422-020-0282-0; @url:https://clinicaltrials.gov/ct2/show/NCT04292730; @url:https://clinicaltrials.gov/ct2/show/NCT04292899; @url:https://clinicaltrials.gov/ct2/show/NCT04280705; @url:https://www.clinicaltrialsregister.eu/ctr-search/trial/2020-000936-23/FR; @url:https://clinicaltrials.gov/ct2/show/NCT04252664; @url:https://clinicaltrials.gov/ct2/show/NCT04257656].

-### Summary
+###### Summary

 Remdesivir is a major drug candidate since it attacks the virus with high potency and known mechanism.
 Moreover, one of the most successful therapies for viral diseases is to target the viral replication machinery, which are typically virally encoded polymerases.
 Small molecule drugs targeting viral polymerases are the backbones of treatments for other viral diseases including HIV and Herpes.